ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/rally.rst

 rally land
 ==========

-Command the APM to land from a rally point.
+Command the autopilot to land from a rally point.
 See `this DIYDrones article <http://diydrones.com/profiles/blogs/landing-from-rally-points>`_ for full details.